robofit/arcor2_client_sdk/src/Arcor2.ClientSdk.ClientServices/README.md

 ## RPCs
 The session object and managers offer a wide range of different RPCs.
-The library generally does not offer client-side checks on the parameters, but offers a commentary about the requirements in the form of XAML comments.
+The library generally does not offer client-side checks on the parameters but offers a commentary about the requirements in the form of XAML comments.

 Each RPC can thus fail with two exceptions:
-- `Arcor2ConnectionException` - When connection-related error occurs.
-This should be handled high in the call-stack.
+- `Arcor2ConnectionException` - When a connection-related error occurs.
+This should be handled high in the call stack.
-- `Arcor2Exception` - When server denies the request.
+- `Arcor2Exception` - When the server denies the request.
 This represents a wide range of errors.
 The ARCOR2 server currently only offers human-readable error messages, but no concrete error codes.

-Also note that any changes by the RPCs take while to be reflected.
+Also, note that any changes by the RPCs take a while to be reflected.
 The server needs to accept and process the request and send an event to each client (see `Updated` event).

 ## Locking
 The library automatically manages locks, except during the object aiming process,